-As SDCP just recently completed its initial long-term contracting efforts, it has not developed any plans or requirements related to the disposition of associated generating facilities following completion of applicable delivery terms.
-For future contract negotiations, SDCP will evaluate requiring the seller to provide a project safety plan or a similar type of reporting document, which will include information on procedures for identifying and remediating safety incidents, as well as describing any relevant requirements (such as those associated with the permitting of the facility) for the decommissioning of the facility.
+As SDCP just recently completed its continues to complete initial long-term contracting efforts, it has not developed any plans or requirements related to the disposition of associated generating facilities following completion of applicable delivery terms.
+For future In SDCP's contract negotiations, SDCP will evaluate requiring the seller to provide a project safety plan or a similar type of reporting document, which will include information on procedures for identifying and remediating safety incidents, as well as describing any relevant requirements (such as those associated with the permitting of the facility) for the decommissioning of the facility.